Students react to Trump’s victory

 I voted for Trump for three main reasons: the cost of living, the state of the world and the fact that I did not believe in President Joe Biden or Vice President Kamala Harris.

 Over the past few years, the price of groceries, gas and just about anything we buy has gone up.
 When I started driving in 2022, gas was $4.55 a gallon for 93 octane.
 The prices dropped a bit going into the winter, but paying $3.91 a gallon still was not cheap.
 Grocery prices have increased an astonishing amount as well.
 The cost of milk, eggs, steak and everything in between has gone up.
-The average grocery price, according to Trump’s speech at the 2024 Republican National Convention, has increased by 57% over the past four years; meanwhile, our wages remain stagnant.
+The average grocery price has increased over the past four years; meanwhile, our wages remain stagnant.
 These prices affect the nation as a whole, but they are most detrimental to middle-class and lower-class Americans, as their wages do not reflect the cost of living.

 Trump is also better equipped for rising global tensions.
 Over the past two and a half years, two foreign countries with whom America has close ties, Ukraine and Israel, were invaded.
 Additionally, under the Biden administration, tensions between America and other countries, specifically Russia and China, have skyrocketed.
 With foreign conflict on the rise, concerns about a possible war have crossed the minds of many, including my own, as young Americans might be called to serve in unnecessary conflict.
 I do not feel that going to war for either Ukraine or Israel is within this nation’s best interests, and, under the current administration, it seemed as though that is where we were headed.